runiac/runiac-starter-arm-azure-hello-world/README.md

 ### Important Notes

 This example assumes you are using your own login credentials to deploy infrastructure.
-In a production situation, it is recommended to use a [service principal](https://docs.microsoft.com/en-us/azure/active-directory/develop/app-objects-and-service-principals), especially if you intend to use runiac in a CI/CD pipeline.
+In a production situation it is recommended to use a [service principal](https://docs.microsoft.com/en-us/azure/active-directory/develop/app-objects-and-service-principals), especially if you intend to use runiac in a CI/CD pipeline.

 In the context of an Azure YAML pipeline, you can obtain these values by setting the `addSpnToEnvironment` input to `true` on the